 You must complete our Academic Literacy courses in both semesters, and at least one Mathematics course.
 Maths for Arts is a course that is particularly relevant to the Arts Pathway.
 The other courses offered in this pathway are: Arts General, Environment and Society, History, Pacific Studies, Creative Arts, and Sociology.

 Courses available in the Arts pathway

 Business and Economics

 The Business and Economics pathway prepares you to enrol in a Bachelor of Commerce or a Bachelor of Property.
 You'll need at least B average across your TFC courses to qualify for enrolment.

 In Semester One, you’ll complete an Academic Literacy course, a Mathematics course and two Arts courses.
-In Arts you can choose from Geography, History, Pacific Studies and Sociology.
+In Arts you can choose from Environment and Society, History, Pacific Studies and Sociology.

 In Semester Two, you’ll complete TFCSTATS 92F and TFCBUS 92F, Academic Literacy, and one other course.
-You can select this additional course from Arts General, Biology, Chemistry, Creative Arts, Geography, Mathematics, Physics, and Sociology.
+You can select this additional course from Arts General, Biology, Chemistry, Creative Arts, Environment and Society, Mathematics, Physics, and Sociology.

 Courses available in the Business and Economics pathway